Kangra State

-Kangra-Lambagraon was a historical princely estate (jagir) of British India located in the present-day state of Himachal Pradesh.
-In 1947, the estate comprised 437 villages, encompassing an area of 324 km2.
-It had with a Privy Purse of Rs 70,000/- and enjoyed a revenue of approx. Rs.1,76,000/-.
+Kangra-Lambagraon was a historical state and later princely estate (jagir) of British India located in the present-day state of Himachal Pradesh.

 The rulers of the estate belonged to the ancient Katoch dynasty which had ruled the former Kangra State.
 Kangra is credited with being the oldest and largest state in the Punjab Hills.

 In 1846 Kangra was annexed to British India as part of the Treaty of Lahore.

 History

-Early history of the Kangra State

-The first modern recorded mention of the state, however, is from the 11th century AD.
-The Katoch dynasty are reputed to have ruled the town of Kangra and its vicinity since time immemorial.
-Several very extended interregnums are acknowledged.

 Medieval invasions

 At least three rulers sought to conquer the Kangra fort and plundered the treasures of its temples: Mahmud Ghazni in 1009, Firuz Shah Tughluq in 1360 and Sher Shah in 1540.

-Battle of Kangra Kangra State 1333

-During Prithvi Chand II's reign, they defeated the army of Muhammad bin Tughluq which was not able to fight in the hills.
-Nearly all his 100,000 soldiers perished in 1333 AD and he was forced to retreat.
+During Prithvi Chand II's reign in 1333, he defeated the army of Muhammad bin Tughluq which was not able to fight in the hills.
+In 1428, it was site of a fierce battle between Raja Jasrat, who had conquered most of Punjab from Delhi Sultans, and Delhi general Sikander Tohfa.
+Jasrat was defeated and forced to retreat.